mirzafahad/embedded_c_style_guide/style_guide.md

 }
 ```

-- The structure pointer and structure member operators (-> and ., respectively) shall always be __without__ surrounding spaces.
+- The structure pointer and structure member operators (-> and ., respectively) should always be __without__ surrounding spaces.

-- The left and right brackets of the array subscript operator ([ and ]) shall be __without__ surrounding spaces.
+- The left and right brackets of the array subscript operator ([ and ]) should be __without__ surrounding spaces.

-- The left and right parentheses of the function call operator shall always be __without__ surrounding spaces.
+- The left and right parentheses of the function call operator should always be __without__ surrounding spaces.

-- Except when at the end of a line, each comma separating function parameters shall always be followed by one space.
+- Except when at the end of a line, each comma separating function parameters should always be followed by one space.

-- Each semicolon shall follow the statement it terminates __without__ a preceding space.
+- Each semicolon should follow the statement it terminates __without__ a preceding space.

 <hr>

 #### 5.2 Alignment

-- The names of variables within a series of declarations shall have their first characters aligned.
+- The names of variables within a series of declarations should have their first characters aligned.
-- The names of struct and union members shall have their first characters aligned.
+- The names of struct and union members should have their first characters aligned.
-- The assignment operators within a block of adjacent assignment statements shall be aligned.
+- The assignment operators within a block of adjacent assignment statements should be aligned.
-- The `#` in a preprocessor directive shall always be located at the start of a line, though the directives themselves may be indented within a `#if` or `#ifdef` sequence.
+- The `#` in a preprocessor directive should always be located at the start of a line, though the directives themselves may be indented within a `#if` or `#ifdef` sequence.

 Example:
 ```C